101 Tweets on How to Use Twitter

 - Don’t expect a reply when addressing others out of the blue

-- Tweet only important stuff more than once
+- Tweet only important things more than once

 - Don’t tweet the same thing several times in a row